 Tell ‘Em Now or Bump It ‘Til Later?

 Most women (either alone or with her partner) weigh the pros and cons about when to spill the beans and then decide.
 The bottom line is, it’s a deeply-personal choice and there really is no right and wrong when it comes to announcing your pregnancy—just what works for you and what you’re comfortable with.

 Pink or Blue—Which is it for You?

 One of the happiest times in pregnancy is discovering if you’re having a baby boy or a girl.
-The Peekaboo Early Gender Detection DNA Test is endorsed by the American Pregnancy Association and provides an answer at just 7 weeks with 99.5% accuracy.
+The Peekaboo Early Gender Detection DNA Test is endorsed by the American Pregnancy Association and provides your baby’s biological gender as early as 6 weeks with >99% accuracy.